MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 ### Geo-replication considerations when configuring automated rotation of the TDE Protector

-To avoid issues while establishing or during geo-replication, when automatic rotation of the TDE Protector is enabled on the primary or secondary server, it's important to follow these rules when configuring geo-replication:
+To avoid issues while establishing or during geo-replication, when automatic rotation of the TDE protector is enabled on the primary or secondary server, it's important to follow these rules when configuring geo-replication:

 - Both the primary and secondary servers must have Get, wrapKey and unwrapKey permissions to the primary server's key vault (key vault having primary server's TDE Protector key)